 What better way to learn about the realistic earnings for self-publishers than to hear directly from some of them?

 Nicolas and Marie-Lou are a couple who started self-publishing on a whim, even while juggling a dozen other responsibilities.
-They published their first book in less than six months, and it wasn't long before they were earning nearly $1k in a single month.
+They published their first book in less than six months, and it wasn't long before they were earning income nearly every single month.

 Samuel was a college student who felt unfulfilled and lost.
 He didn't really know what he wanted to do with his life, but he did know financial freedom was something he valued.
 He went on to earn nearly $4k in a single month from just three books, and English wasn't even his first language.